Democracy

 “m” = million.
 Data source: Census Bureau.
 A different version of this chart appears in Ezra Klein, “If You’re from California, You Should Hate the Senate,” Washington Post: Wonkblog, 2013.

 In 2017 and 2018, for example, Democratic Party senators represented 55% of the US population, Republican Party senators 45% (if we treat each senator as representing half of the population of her or his state).
-Yet the Democrats had only 48 of the senators, the Republicans 52.6 This type of outcome, with the party that got fewer votes ending up with a majority of Senate seats, has occurred at least seven other times in the past century.7
+Yet the Democrats had only 48 of the senators, the Republicans 52.8 This type of outcome, with the party that got fewer votes ending up with a majority of Senate seats, has occurred at least seven other times in the past century.9

 One reason for this is the heavy concentration of Democratic voters in large cities and hence within certain House districts.
 This results in more Democratic votes being “wasted” than Republican votes: more Democratic candidates win by a margin of, say, 80% to 20%, whereas Republican winners are more likely do so by a margin of 55% to 45%.
-Democrats thereby win fewer seats than if their voters were more spread out across House districts.9
+Democrats thereby win fewer seats than if their voters were more spread out across House districts.11

 It’s also partly a result of the gerrymandering of House districts.
 Every ten years, following the decennial census, the districts are redrawn to respond to population shifts.
 In most states, the party that controls the state government at that moment gets to decide how to draw the new district boundaries.
 Partisan gerrymandering consists of creating a number of districts in which your party will win by a comfortable but not excessive margin and a few districts in which the other party will win with nearly all of the votes.
 This results in more of the other party’s votes being wasted, allowing your party to win a larger number of districts.
-Republicans were able to do this in more states than Democrats following the 2010 census.10
+Republicans were able to do this in more states than Democrats following the 2010 census.12

 Figure 6 illustrates how gerrymandering can be done.
-Imagine a state with 50 precincts (or 50 voters), 60% of which are Democratic (blue) and 40% of which are Republican (red).
+Imagine a state with 50 precincts, 60% of which are Democratic (blue) and 40% of which are Republican (red).
 The state has five House districts.
 Those five districts can be drawn in a variety of different ways, some of which accurately reflect the balance within the state as a whole (second column), others that give the Democrats more seats than they should have (third column), and still others that overrepresent the Republicans (fourth column).

 Figure 6.
 Illustration of gerrymandering